Foxlo6/Setup_Classes/README.md

 # Planned features:

-implementation in various languages, especally python and php.
+implementation in various languages, especially python and php.

  a GUI, maybe some themes?

+A way of building some basic object-inheritance